 Art History for Everyone

 Art History Extended Project Qualification (EPQ) and A level courses for students from the state supported sector, taught in museums and galleries on term-time Saturdays

 An accredited award open to students nationwide currently being developed by Art History Link-Up

 Why Art History?

-- Only eight state schools in the country currently offer History of Art A level yet the creative industries added over £100 billion to the UK economy in 2017, according to latest DCMS figures.
+- Fewer than eight state schools in the country currently offer History of Art A level yet the creative industries added over £100 billion to the UK economy in 2017, and account for 1 in 11 jobs in the UK, according to latest DCMS figures.
 Access to arts education should be available and open to all.

 - These schemes offer benefits to a diverse range of students who might not currently have these opportunities: access to the arts, cross-curricular connections, and enhanced skills and career development.